qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

 Note that there is no author name information shown, we just get author ID information.
-That's because the author name is one step further on.
+That's because the author name is one step further on in the relationship chain.

 Right now, we can see this query and result as like jumping half way across a stream to a stepping stone in the middle, which represents the link entity.
 To get to the other side, we need to take a second jump.

 We can use the power of OData V4 to make the second jump so that we effectively cover both steps in one go, from `Authors` to `Books_Authors` to `Books`, like this: [http://localhost:4004/z/Authors?$expand=books($expand=book)](http://localhost:4004/z/Authors?$expand=books($expand=book)), which will emit: